NabaviLab/RU-Net/README.md

 # RU-Net
-Residual U-Net for semantic segmentation of mass lesions on mammogram images
+Residual U-Net for semantic segmentation of mass lesions in mammography.